 Once you have configured the Teradata user permissions, you can establish a connection between Atlan and Teradata.

-To crawl metadata from Teradata, complete the following steps.
+To crawl metadata from Teradata, review the order of operations and then complete the following steps.

 Select the source

 - In the top right of any screen in Atlan, navigate to +New and click New Workflow.

 - From the Marketplace page, click Teradata Assets.